John Cooper Clarke: Since 2000

 In March 2025, Clarke went on a tour titled Dr John Cooper Clarke: In Celebration of World Poetry Day, including dates at the London Palladium, Nottingham Royal Concert Hall, and Co-op Live in Manchester.
 He performed old favourites as well as poems from his new collection WHAT.
 Special guests on the tour included Guyanese playwright John Agard.
-He was also booked to appear on 24 October 2025 at City Hall in Salisbury.

 In October 2025, Luvcat, who was named Breakthrough Artist of the Year at the 2025 Northern Music Awards, shared an anniversary edition of her single "He's My Man" which features Clarke.
 In the video, Clarke appears as the singer's poisoned husband.

+On 24 October 2025, he performed at the City Hall in Salisbury, and on 18 November 2025, at the Assembly Hall Theatre in Tunbridge Wells in a performance dubbed "Dr John Cooper Clarke & Special Guests".

 Nicknames

-Clarke is often referred to as "the Bard of Salford". or simply JCC.
+Clarke is often referred to as "the Bard of Salford", or simply JCC.
+He is also frequently described as a (or the) punk poet.

 Influence on other artists

 Arctic Monkeys

 Clarke's most high-profile fan has been Alex Turner.
 Clarke's poem "Out of Control Fairground" was printed inside the Arctic Monkeys' 2007 single "Fluorescent Adolescent" CD.
 The poem is also the inspiration behind the single's video, in which clowns brawl.
 Turner has said he is very fond of Clarke's work and takes inspiration for lyrics from his poems.

 His "I Wanna Be Yours" poem was adapted by the Arctic Monkeys and frontman Turner for the band's fifth album, AM, released on 9 September 2013.
 The track was not released as a single, but went on to be streamed nearly three billion times, and is listed as one of Spotify's all-time Top 40.
 It is a rare love poem in Clarke's canon of works, and he said that he prefers Turner's version to his own, which had "kitsch musical backing".
 The song is often featured as a wedding reading.